liujingbreak/goat-react-rxjs/README.md

 ```
 npm test
 ```
-> During run test, above `start:json` and `start:static` commands should also be keep running.
+> During run test, above `start:json` and `start:static` commands should also be kept running.

 ## Other user story assumptions
 - As a user, I can see responsive grid layout for sneaker list page, with 2-3-4-6 columns in difference size device, the grid cell border should be drawn properly.